Court gives two men 4-8 years in first conviction under cybecrime law

 When asked if she would accept an apology from Rodinas and Subillaga, Mendoza said the two should have done so from the start.

-DAVAO CITY -- Public Safety and Security Command Center (PSSCC) head for operations Angel Sumagaysay echoed Acting Mayor ...27 minutes ago
+DAVAO CITY (PIA) -- An official of the Public Safety and Security Command Center in Davao City (PSSCC) reveale ...6 hours ago

 DOH: COVID-19 cases in Region XI manageable

 DAVAO CITY (PIA) – The Department of Health Davao Center for Health Development (DOH DCHD) has assured t ...7 hours ago